valhuber/Logic-Bank/README.md

 ## Logic Execution: Watch, React, Chain

-As described above, the logic engine listens to  normal updates, and executes the relevant rules.
-Chaining means that other rows might be updated, e.g., adding an Order adjusts the Customer Balance and checks the CreditLimit -- multi-table logic.
+As described above, the logic engine listens to  updates, __watching__ for changes, and __reacts__ by running relevant rules.  __Chaining__ means that other rows might be updated, e.g., adding an Order adjusts the Customer Balance and checks the CreditLimit -- multi-table logic.

 To see more on how __watch__, __react__ and __chain__
-logic operates for multi-table transactions,
+logic automates and optimizes multi-table transactions, [click here](../../wiki/Rules-Engines#multi-table-logic-execution).
-[click here](../../wiki/Rules-Engines#multi-table-logic-execution).

 ## An Agile Perspective